tomjoht/tomjoht.github.io/_posts/2023/09/2023-09-18-claude-pro-review.md

 ---
-title: "Claude Pro vs. ChatGPT -- and a few thoughts on using an AI chatbots on an Alaskan cruise"
+title: "Claude versus ChatGPT -- and a few thoughts on using AI chatbots on an Alaskan cruise"
 permalink: /blog/comparing-claude-vs-chatgpt-on-an-alaskan-cruise
 date: 2023-09-18
 categories: